-What foods can be brought to a patient with a skin disease.
+What products can be brought to a patient with a skin disease.
 Nutrition for skin diseases.
-Cereals and cereals
+Cereals and porridges

-If the intestines and other excretory systems fail (lungs, kidneys), the skin takes over the primary function of excretion.
-The quality of blood is associated primarily with the work of the gastrointestinal tract (the quality and quantity of beneficial bacteria that digest food, the quantity and quality of enzymes necessary for digestion, the presence of pathogenic flora - staphylococcus, etc.).
+If the intestines and other excretory systems fail (lungs, kidneys), the skin takes on the main function of excretion.
+The quality of blood is primarily related to the functioning of the gastrointestinal tract (the quality and quantity of beneficial bacteria that digest food, the quantity and quality of enzymes necessary for digestion, the presence of pathogenic flora - staphylococcus, etc.).
 If the quality of the blood does not meet individual standards for bacterial count, then pustular diseases develop on the skin.
-If the contamination goes in the quality and quantity of proteins, then an allergic pathology occurs (eczema, dermatitis, neurodermatitis).
-If both factors coincide, then a chronic systemic disease, psoriasis, may occur.
-Treatment of skin diseases should be complex and begin with the regulation of the gastrointestinal tract.
+If contamination occurs in the quality and quantity of proteins, then allergic pathology occurs (eczema, dermatitis, neurodermatitis).
+If both factors coincide, then a chronic systemic disease - psoriasis - may occur.
+Treatment of skin diseases should be comprehensive and begin with the regulation of the gastrointestinal tract.

-Exclude completely: milk, condensed milk, ice cream, cereals with milk.
-Limit: fresh flour pastries, starch - jelly, potatoes; a large amount of meat (chicken), exotic fruits (oranges, tangerines, grapefruits), berries (strawberries, wild strawberries) vegetable juices diluted with water (pumpkin); light fruit juices (apple, grape); white fish, boiled meat, liver.
-In the absence of complaints from the gastrointestinal tract, moderately acute and fatty can not be limited.
+Eliminate completely: milk, condensed milk, ice cream, porridge with milk.
+Limit: fresh flour baked goods, starch - jelly, potatoes; a large amount of meat (chicken), exotic fruits (oranges, tangerines, grapefruits), berries (strawberries, wild strawberries).
+Recommended food: mainly boiled vegetables, vegetable soups, noodles, water porridge (buckwheat, oatmeal, wheat), lactic acid products ( kefir, fermented baked milk, cottage cheese, sour cream); vegetable juices diluted with water (pumpkin); light fruit juices (apple, grape); white fish, boiled meat, liver.
+In the absence of complaints from the gastrointestinal tract, moderately spicy and fatty foods may not be limited.

 The food of patients with psoriasis should contain the maximum amount of plant products.
-At the same time, it should be taken into account that many types of wild-growing food plants are superior in nutritional value and taste to some cultivated plants or have no analogues at all among plants grown by humans.
-This applies to many berry, nut, salad plants, mushrooms and algae.
-Using wild and cultivated plants for food, patients with psoriasis must adhere to certain rules: eat plant foods, taking into account the geographical and climatic conditions of their residence; avoid full vegetarianism at a young age; combine raw and cooked food; give preference to weekly unloading diets; widely use gravies, dressings, sauces based on vegetable oil and sour berry juices; mix vegetable components of food, based on the national characteristics of the cuisine; when using fragrant vegetables and sour juices, exclude table salt (you can add seaweed); use complex plant salads more often; Rinse plants (herbs) thoroughly with cold water before use.
+It is necessary to take into account that many types of wild food plants are superior in nutritional value and taste to some cultivated plants or have no analogues at all among plants grown by humans.
+This applies to many berries, nuts, salad plants, mushrooms and algae.
+Using wild and cultivated plants for food, patients with psoriasis must adhere to certain rules: eat plant foods, taking into account the geographical and climatic conditions of their residence; avoid complete vegetarianism at a young age; combine raw and cooked food; give preference to weekly fasting diets; widely use gravies, dressings, sauces based on vegetable oil and sour berry juices; mix plant components of food, based on the national characteristics of the cuisine; when consuming aromatic vegetables and sour juices, exclude table salt (you can add seaweed); use complex plant salads more often; Before using the plant (herb), rinse thoroughly with cold water.

-Herbal products can be grouped according to purpose.
-So, to obtain juice, hogweed, lingonberries, elderberries, lemongrass, cloudberries, dogwood, burdock, plantain, calendula, stonecrop, viburnum, etc. are used.
-Anise fruits are useful for making the sauce.
-You can add lemon balm, saxifrage and common plants (dill, cumin, etc.) to the pickles.
-Compotes include sea buckthorn, rhubarb, dogwood, wild strawberries, rose hips, blueberries, bird cherry, meadowsweet (meadowsweet), cloudberries, cranberries, viburnum, argu, elecampane, calamus, etc. Syrups can be prepared from most berry crops.
-Jam is made from cranberries, black elderberries, olives, sea buckthorn, rhubarb, burdock, cloudberries, dogwood, angelica, strawberries, elecampane, blueberries, calamus, honeysuckle, mountain ash, walnuts, viburnum, hawthorn.
-Saxifrage, goutweed, knotweed, cumin, cane, chicory, dandelion, cattail, lungwort, nettle, mullein, burdock, couch grass, etc. are used in salads.
-Kvass is made from thyme, lingonberry, birch sap, bird cherry, thyme, cumin, mountain ash, tansy, juniper, cranberries.
-Morse is prepared from elderberry, blackthorn, juniper, cranberry, blackberry, stone fruit, birch, thistle, blueberry, viburnum.
-Good tea is obtained from bergenia, knotweed, thyme, chicory, blueberries, linden, lemon balm, St. Nettle, reed, gout, primrose, lungwort, burdock, meadowsweet, wheatgrass are added to the first dishes; secondly - reed, cumin, wild garlic.
-Bird cherry is used as a filling for pies. dogwood, viburnum, hogweed, cranberries.
-Chicory, susak, wheatgrass, oats, dandelion can serve as a coffee drink. reed, rosehip, etc.
+Plant products can be grouped by purpose.
+So, to obtain juice they use hogweed, lingonberry, elderberry, lemongrass, cloudberry, dogwood, burdock, plantain, calendula, sedum, viburnum, etc. Anise fruits are useful for preparing the sauce.
+You can add lemon balm, saxifrage and common plants (dill, caraway, etc.) to pickles.
+Compotes include sea buckthorn, rhubarb, dogwood, strawberries, rose hips, blueberries, bird cherry, meadowsweet (meadowsweet), cloudberries, cranberries, viburnum, arga, elecampane, calamus, etc. Syrups can be prepared from most berry crops.
+Jam is made from lingonberries, black elderberry, olives, sea buckthorn, rhubarb, burdock, cloudberries, dogwood, angelica, strawberries, elecampane, blueberries, calamus, honeysuckle, rowan, walnut, viburnum, and hawthorn.
+Salads use saxifrage, knotweed, knotweed, caraway, reed, chicory, dandelion, cattail, lungwort, nettle, mullein, burdock, wheatgrass, etc. Kvass is made from thyme, lingonberry, birch sap, bird cherry, thyme, caraway, rowan. , tansy, juniper, cranberry.
+Fruit juice is prepared from elderberry, thorn, juniper, cranberry, blackberry, stone fruit, birch, thistle, blueberry, and viburnum.
+Good tea is made from bergenia, knotweed, thyme, chicory, blueberries, linden, lemon balm, St. John's wort, strawberries, blackberries, boneberries, rose hips, meadowsweet, leuzea, fireweed, and oregano.
+The first courses include nettles, reeds, gooseberry, primrose, lungwort, burdock, meadowsweet, and wheatgrass; secondly - cane, cumin, wild garlic.
+Bird cherry is used as a filling for pies. dogwood, viburnum, hogweed, lingonberry.
+Chicory, susak, wheatgrass, oats, and dandelion can be used as a coffee drink. reed, rose hips, etc.

 V.F.
 Korsun, A.F.
 Korsun.
 Psoriasis.
 Modern and ancient methods of treatment.
 St. Petersburg, 1999

-Violation of metabolic processes in psoriasis was the basis for the appointment of diet therapy.
-The works of various authors point out the expediency of limiting food intake, observing a vegetarian diet for many months and even years.
-Due to the notion that psoriasis is a kind of "lipoidosis of the skin", many dermatologists have suggested a diet that restricts animal fats.
-However, the results are inconsistent.
-Certain results were obtained while following a diet with a restriction of salt, spices, carbohydrates, etc. One should adhere to the opinion about the appropriateness of an individual diet, depending on the stage of disease progression, metabolic characteristics, the presence of concomitant diseases and complications of psoriasis (polyarthritis, erythroderma, etc.).
-Giving a certain importance to diet therapy, it is considered possible to recommend its elements in combination with drugs, both during the period of manifestation and during the period of the alleged exacerbation of the disease (spring, autumn).
+Metabolic disorders in psoriasis were the basis for prescribing diet therapy.
+The works of various authors indicate the advisability of limiting food intake and following a vegetarian diet for many months and even years.
+Due to the idea that psoriasis is a kind of “lipoidosis of the skin,” many dermatologists have proposed a diet limited in animal fats.
+However, the results are contradictory.
+Certain results were obtained by following a diet with a restriction of table salt, spices, carbohydrates, etc. One should adhere to the opinion about the advisability of an individual diet depending on the stage of disease progression, metabolic characteristics, the presence of concomitant diseases and complications of psoriasis (polyarthritis, erythroderma, etc.).
+Attaching a certain importance to diet therapy, it is considered possible to recommend its elements in combination with medications, both during the period of manifestation and during the period of expected exacerbation of the disease (spring, autumn).

 In the stage of progression of psoriasis, a diet is prescribed for 2-3 weeks, which provides mechanical and chemical sparing of the digestive organs and creates maximum rest for the liver and intestines.
 In a physiologically complete diet in terms of proteins and carbohydrates, the fat content is limited to 70-75 g.
-With dyspeptic symptoms (nausea, bloating, constipation, diarrhea, etc.), the amount of fat is reduced to 50 g.
-The diet is enriched with products containing complete proteins and lipotropic substances - primarily dairy (cottage cheese), as well as a number of vitamins (vegetables, fruits, berries and their juices).
-The content of easily digestible carbohydrates (sugar, honey, jam) should not be higher than physiological norms.
+In case of dyspeptic symptoms (nausea, bloating, constipation, diarrhea, etc.), the amount of fat is reduced to 50 g.
+The diet is enriched with foods containing complete proteins and lipotropic substances - primarily dairy (cottage cheese), as well as a number of vitamins (vegetables, fruits , berries and their juices).
+The content of easily digestible carbohydrates (sugar, honey, jam) should not exceed physiological norms.
 Fasting days 1-2 times a week are advisable.
-Such zigzags in nutrition, apparently, contribute to the restructuring of metabolism and the mobilization of fat from the depot.
-Fasting days are also used to create even more rest for the overexcited pancreatic apparatus.
-Among the unloading (contrasting) days are:
+Such zigzags in nutrition apparently contribute to the restructuring of metabolism and the mobilization of fat from the depot.
+Fasting days are also used to create even greater rest for the overexcited pancreatic apparatus.
+Among the fasting (contrast) days are:

-A) meat fasting day - 400 g of boiled unsalted beef (for an adult) is divided into 5 doses.
-Additionally, they give 2 times a day, 100 g of a side dish (raw white cabbage, carrots, cucumbers) and 2 cups of rosehip broth or unsweetened, weak tea.
+A) meat fasting day - 400 g of boiled unsalted beef (for an adult) divided into 5 meals.
+Additionally, give 2 times a day 100 g of side dish (raw white cabbage, carrots, cucumbers) and 2 glasses of rosehip decoction or unsweetened, weak tea.

 B) curd-kefir fasting day - 400 g of lean cottage cheese and 500 ml of kefir.
 Food is given in 5 doses.